volumio/volumio-plugins-sources/pandora/Readme.md

   * The "No results" red error toast when choosing a station has been fixed -- there was no final "response" returned from `handleBrowseUri()`.
   * `previous()` and `next()` functions were revisited due to changes to the `stop()` function.
 Thanks to @davestlou for pointing this out.

+### Version 2.12.2
+  #### Fixes
+  * If there were other track types in the Volumio queue (local MP3 tracks, data from other plugins, etc.), the Pandora tracks would not expire when another Pandora track was selected.
+  #### Changes
+  * `Readme.md` was revised and the manual installation instructions were split off to `manual_installation.md`.
+  * Ordering by date was refactored but gives identical results here.
+Previously, it was based on the `stationToken` integer field and now is based on the `dateCreated` field.
+  * `is_active()` function added to the `Timer` class.
 ## Issues

 * ~~Next track is not working properly.
 Hopefully there will be a fix!~~<br/>